bbc/tal/widgets/new-media-playback.md

 This will cause the playback state to change to `BUFFERING` and an event emitted of type `MediaPlayer.EVENT.BUFFERING`.

+`beginPlayback()` can also be used.
+This is sometimes useful when `playFrom(seconds)` fails to work because it cannot determine the duration of the media, for example, on a live stream.

 When the device has loaded enough of the video to begin playback, the MediaPlayer will transition to the `PLAYING` state and an event of type `MediaPlayer.EVENT.PLAYING` emitted.

 The device may be connected to a slow network connection, meaning the rate of video download is slower than the playback speed.
 When this occurs, the MediaPlayer will enter the `BUFFERING` state asynchronously and an event emitted of type `MediaPlayer.EVENT.BUFFERING` (as above).
-By adding an event callback to listen to these events, you can update your application's interface to ...see later
+By [adding an event callback](#media-playback-events) to listen to these events, you can update your application's interface to, for example, show a buffering spinner.

 `playFrom(seconds)` can be used to seek to different points in the media.
 If the seconds parameter is larger than the duration of the media, the value will be clamped and playback will begin from just before the end.
 Requests to seek within one second of the correct time will be ignored to ensure consistent behaviour across devices.